Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

-of Section \ref{Decomp} (see also \cite{DPZ} and \cite{Z}) and use the following abstract definition of Borda score\footnote { In section \ref{jkSection} we obtain a tournament $\overrightarrow{\mathcal{H}}_\Pi = (A,E)$ and edge-weighting $\overrightarrow{w}_\Pi$ from a profile $\Pi$ of weak (or linear) orders over a finite set $A$ of $m$ alternatives.
-The score of a vertex $a \in A$ according to Definition \ref{BordaDef} (above) then coincides with the conventional notion of $a$'s Borda score based on $\Pi$, as calculated using the ``symmetric'' Borda weights $m-1, m-3, \dots ,\ 3-m, 1-m.$ } for a vertex $x$ of a weighted tournament:
+The proof of Theorem \ref{Thm2} rests on a sequence of lemmas and definitions, including the abstract definition of Borda score\footnote { In Section \ref{jkSection} we obtain a weighted tournament $\overrightarrow{\mathcal{H}}_\Pi = (A,E,\overrightarrow{w}_\Pi)$ from a profile $\Pi$ of weak (or linear) orders over a finite set $A$ of $m$ alternatives.
+The score of a vertex $a \in A$ according to Definition \ref{BordaDef} coincides with the conventional notion of $a$'s Borda score based on $\Pi$, as calculated using the ``symmetric'' Borda scoring weights $m-1, m-3, \dots ,\ 3-m, 1-m$ of footnote \ref{SymBorda}. } as the ``net weighted out-degree" of a vertex $x$ in a weighted tournament. \emph{In the following definitions $\overrightarrow{w}$ denotes the antisymmetric extension, as discussed in Section \ref{Preliminaries}.}